VFPLang/vfpl/README.md

 ```
 please initialize variable x1 as Integer with the value of 1.
 please initialize variable x2 as String with the value of "undefined".
-please initialize variable x3 as Boolean with the value of true.
+please initialize variable x3 as Boolean with the value of True.
 please initialize variable x4 as Novalue with the value of noValue.

 please check whether x1 has the value absent, then do